-In the last TPK blog post, you were introduced to three kinds of earthy-hued calligraphy ink.
+In the last TPK blog post, you were introduced to three kinds of earthy-hued calligraphy inks.
 Today, you’re going to meet the glitzy cousins of those inks!
 The sparkling inks detailed in this post are perfect for when you want to make something glamorous and unique, something that makes observers do a double-take.
 You’ll learn the nuances behind various metallic calligraphy mediums, and you can use the information presented today and in the next TPK blog post to decide which sparkling ink (or inks) are right for you!

 Finetec Golds and Pearl Colors Palettes